Ahmad-AbuGhazal/E-Commerce-System/README.md

-# Ecommerce Store System:
+# Ecommerce System:
-Developed web based application in distributed environment, it allows vendors,to register in the system and sell products, allows a customer to register/login and buys products, Integrated with ROC external System and Payment Gateway Module.
+Developed web based application in distributed environment, it allows vendors,to register in the system and sell products, allows a customer to register/login and buys products, Integrated with companies registration system (CRS) and payment gatway.

 Created Project Scope, Project Charter and Functional Requirements, Wrote & Manage WBS, Manage Team & Tasks, developed controllers, entity classes,web services, XML configuration.